 Missing the calming therapy of her gardening work, she saw her world narrowing.

-Realizing that she had finally had enough — Phyllis was referred to C. Dustin Bechtold, M.D., an orthopedic surgeon at Sanford Health in Sioux Falls, South Dakota, to have a total hip replacement.
+Realizing that she had finally had enough — McKeown was referred to an orthopedic surgeon at Sanford Health in Sioux Falls, South Dakota, to have a total hip replacement.
 During a total hip replacement, both the femur and its socket are replaced, restoring movement and function to the damaged hip.

 Before hip replacement surgery

-After a consultation and X-rays, Phyllis’ preparation began with preoperative meetings with everyone from nurses to physical therapists.
-Dr. Bechtold’s team walked Phyllis through what each of them would be responsible for during the procedure.
+After a consultation and X-rays, McKeown’s preparation began with preoperative meetings with everyone from nurses to physical therapists.
+The orthopedics team walked McKeown through what each of them would be responsible for during the procedure.

-But as surgery was about to start, Phyllis was struck hard by the reality of what her body was about to go through.
+But as surgery was about to start, McKeown was struck hard by the reality of what her body was about to go through.

-“As they were wheeling me down to the operating room, it hit me — that this is real,” Phyllis says.
+“As they were wheeling me down to the operating room, it hit me — that this is real,” McKeown says.

-What touched Phyllis the most was when one of the physician’s assistants offered to pray with her in the operating room, easing her anxiety.
+What touched McKeown the most was when one of the physician’s assistants offered to pray with her in the operating room, easing her anxiety.

-After a successful surgery and about two months of recovery time, Phyllis was back at work, surprising others with her progress.
+After a successful surgery and about two months of recovery time, McKeown was back at work, surprising others with her progress.

 “It’s like I had forgotten what it felt like to walk.
 It was just an eye-opener,” she says.
 “I’m not living like I have no joint anymore.
 I planted my whole garden this year.”